 Hidden lighting means that there is light, but its source is not visible.
 With hidden lighting, the interior becomes more attractive and cozy.

 8. Use of dimmers

 Recently, it has become fashionable to use dimmers – these are electrical devices for changing the brightness of a light.
-In the presence of multi-level lighting, one level can be muted so that the other draws attention to certain interior details (for example, illumination of paintings).
 Control of dimmers is programmable and automated.
 With their help, you can increase the service life of lamps and save energy.

 9. Decorative lighting

 Using decorative lighting, you can get a starry sky, dance floor, and shimmering walls at home.

 The main thing when planning lighting design is not to forget that the lighting should be functional and harmoniously complement the interior of your home.